-Located in the Regional Workforce Training Center, the Workforce Development personnel provide a variety of services and act as liaisons between Southwest Mississippi Community college, the business community, and the workforce/ A team approach is used in offering Business, Industrial, workforce and basic skills training.
-Adult Basic Education (ABE) and General Educational Development (GED) free preparatory classes; Testing and Assessment services along with Pearson VUE testing; a Dropout/Educational Recovery Program; an Institute for Learning in Retirement program; and a Workforce Investment Act (WIA) program.
-All services are designed to serve incumbent and prospective members of the workforce, business and industry, and WIA eligible career and technical students.
+Located in the Regional Workforce Training Center, the Workforce Development personnel provide a variety of services and act as liaisons between Southwest Mississippi Community College, the business community, and the workforce.
+A team approach is used in offering business, industrial, workforce and basic skills training.
+Adult Basic Education (ABE) and High School Equivalency (HSE) free preparatory classes; Testing and Assessment services along with Pearson VUE testing; a Dropout/Educational Recovery Program; an Institute for Learning in Retirement program.
+All services are designed to serve incumbent and prospective members of the workforce, business and industry, and Southwest Mississippi Community College students.
 Log onto the Southwest Mississippi Community College website, www.smcc.edu, and click on "Workforce" for more information.